rigelminer/rigel/README.md

           nexapow
               1 - default kernel
               2 - some 20xx and 30xx GPUs may benefit from choosing this kernel
+                  as more energy efficient than #1 when targeting low power draw

+          sha256ton
+              1 - default kernel
-                  as more energy efficient than #1 when you're after really low power consumption
+              2 - some 40xx GPUs may benefit from choosing this kernel as more energy efficient than #1 when targeting low power draw

           Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`.